dsntk/dsntk/README.md

 ### Project status

-**DSNTK** is PRODUCTION READY, but there are still some features that may be subject to change or refinement, based on testing and user feedback.
+**DSNTK** is production ready, but there are still some features that may be subject to change or refinement, based on testing and user feedback.
 We welcome users to try DSNTK out and provide feedback or suggestions to improve its usability or performance.